fpalandri/fpalandri.github.io/index.md

 ###### Data for this map comes from the [Aqueduct Floods](https://www.wri.org/aqueduct/floods) research programme, conducted by the World Resources Institute (WRI) & a consortium of partners.
 Relevant documentation is [here](https://www.wri.org/research/aqueduct-floods-methodology).

 ###### Flood risk linked to subsidence was included.
 The multi-model mean - using projections from all 5 General Circulation Models (GCMs) - was calculated for riverine flood.
 The 95th percentile was selected for coastal flood.
+Both maps show floods with a 10-year return period, i.e. 10% Annual Exceedance Probability (AEP).
 Version #2 of Aqueduct Floods - released 10/2020 - was used.

 ### High-resolution flood modelling over the Seine river basin